 “We started uncovering generational families [of students],” said Broom.
 “Once we shared [with alumni] that there was a plan … that sadness started to change to hope.
 We started to reactivate the alumni network and were able to line up a bunch of benefactors.”

-Re-engaging with alumni became one of those best practices that St. Patrick’s has implemented.
+Re-engaging with alumni became one of those best practices the Portsmouth, NH private school has implemented.
 “We held an alumni event a few months ago, on a Thursday night.
 One hundred fifty people showed up,” said head of school Mark Schwerdt.
 “We were shocked!

 “We wanted to start our culture off being one that people felt open to.
 We wanted it to be a joyful culture.
 I can’t tell you how much that resonated with people.”